Shila Amzah: 2022- Present: Comeback

-On March 6, 2022, Shila Amzah and SOG won Gold Award for their song Pelukan Angkasa at the prestigious and honourable Anugerah Juara Lagu 36 which held in Putrajaya International Convention Centre.
+On March 6, 2022, Shila Amzah and SOG won the highest award, Best Song, for Pelukan Angkasa at the prestigious and honourable Anugerah Juara Lagu 36 which was held at Dewan Merdeka, World Trade Centre Kuala Lumpur.
 She made history at the Anugerah Juara Lagu as the only artist who have joined Anugerah Juara Lagu in four categories which is Runner Up in solo (Masih Aku Cinta), Duet as a finalist with Alif Satar (Selamanya Cinta), Runner-Up as a trio with Jaclyn Victor and Ning Baizura (Beribu Sesalan) and Winner as a group with SOG (Pelukan Angkasa).